The Perfect American

 +--------------+----+-----+----+-----+-----+-----+-----+-----+-----+-----+-----+----+-----+----+

-Total 12873 6896 3123 | .346 .277| .486 .356| .639 .409|1.125 .764| 194The runs created total (RC) would be good for first all-time, although it should be noted that the current #1, Babe Ruth, spent his first 6 years as a pitcher and would still probably be #1 if he had been a hitter his whole career.
+The runs created total (RC) would be good for first all-time, although it should be noted that the current #1, Babe Ruth, spent his first 6 years as a pitcher and would still probably be #1 if he had been a hitter his whole career.
 Williams relative OPS (*OPS+) was already the second highest in history; the missing years just brought him closer to Ruth.
 He posted a relative OPS of 200 or better 9 times in his career, second only to Ruth's 11.
-By comparison, Barry Bonds has just three 200+ years, although this year will most likely be another, and a 171 career *OPS+.
+By comparison, Barry Bonds has just three 200+ years (although this year will most likely be another) and a 171 career *OPS+.

 Among his other accomplishments, he won the triple crown - highest batting average, most home runs and RBI - twice (in 1942 and 1947) and would have won it a third time had the current sacrifice fly rule been in effect in 1949.
 As it is, he lost out in batting average to George Kell by .00015.
-It would not be too far fetched to assume that he would have at least threatened to win another triple crown in one (maybe more) of the war years he missed.
+It would not be too far fetched to assume that he would have at least threatened to win another triple crown in one or maybe more of the war years he missed.
 Rogers Hornsby is the only other player in history to win as many as two.

-Williams won 2 MVP awards and finished 2nd four times.
+Williams won two MVP awards and finished 2nd four times.
 His rocky relationship with the press was responsible for him not winning it more often.
-For example, in 1947, the year he won his second triple crown, he collected only 3 first place votes and was left off the ballot entirely by one sportswriter.
+For example, in 1947, the year he won his second triple crown, he collected only three first place votes and was left off the ballot entirely by one sportswriter.
 Had any of the other writers who voted for him picked him just one place higher than they did, he would have won the award a third time.
 He was portrayed as taciturn, churlish, cold and aloof, but was probably just tired of answering the same silly questions all the time.
 And given his demeanor with regular people away from the game, the latter seems far more believable.

 Myriad are the stories of his graciousness and warmth toward kids and counselors alike at his baseball camp, of him watching out for the kids at card shows and of his generosity with his time for anyone who wanted to talk about hitting a baseball or fishing.
 He raised millions of dollars for the Jimmy Fund and other charities, even chartered flights in order to visit the terminally ill, but shunned the spotlight for doing so.

 He was an accomplished fly fisherman who held several salt water records for a time and is a member of the Fishing Hall of Fame.
-During World War 2, he spent 3 years in the Marines training pilots for combat.
+During World War 2, he spent three years in the Marines training pilots for combat.
 He was recalled to service during the Korean conflict, where he was John Glenn's wingman.
 Genuinely modest, he claimed that 99% of the other pilots in his squadron did a better job than he did.
 It has been said more than once that Williams was the real-life version of the character John Wayne often portrayed.

 He used his induction into Cooperstown to call attention to the great Negro League players who never got to play in the majors but were equally deserving of baseball's highest honor.
 Due in no small part to his speech and campaigning, the Baseball Hall of Fame changed it's requirements for eligibility to include those players, of which 18 have since gained entry.